k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ## Overview

-TDM allows users to create a [TDM task](/articles/TDM/tdm_overview/02_tdm_glossary.md#task) and select the source environment from which the entity will be extracted.
-Tasks can also be created to extract and save different versions of the data in selected entities.
+TDM allows users to create [tasks](/articles/TDM/tdm_overview/02_tdm_glossary.md#task) that extract entities from a selected source environment.
+In addition, it enables capturing and storing different versions of the same extracted entity’s data, allowing the maintenance and reuse of various snapshots when needed.

 **Examples**

 - Customer 1 exists in both the Production and UAT environments, with different data stored in each.
 TDM must create separate instances of Customer 1 — one for Production and one for UAT.
-- [Data Versioning task](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux): A task is created to save a data version (snapshot) of Customer 1 in a testing environment and to run the task every few hours to back up the data.
-Each version of Customer 1 must create a separate LU instance (LUI).
+- [Data Versioning task](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux): A task is created to save a data version (snapshot) of a specific entity — e.g., Customer 1 — in a testing environment.
+The task can be scheduled to run periodically, such as every few hours, to back up the data.
+Each saved version of Customer 1 is stored as a separate Logical Unit Instance (LUI).

 Additionally, TDM enables synthetic entity generation.
 Each generated entity must get a unique LUI.